 So, let’s get started!

-Using a customer journey map to understand your business
+Using a customer journey map to understand your field service businesses efficiency

 Let’s start with the basics before diving in: Customer journeys can take many forms and, in a nutshell, they represent all the interactions a customer can have with your company.
 From booking, to call-out, to payments and more, there are plenty of paths a customer can take when they interact with your business.